nextgis/metrocell/data/stats/prediction/README.md

 _iter_ : iteration number.
 One iteration - one imitation of prediction [1,...)

-_method_ : method of data process.
+_method_ : method of data process. ['byAbs','byCorr']

 __'byAbs'__ - if variance of values of Power is about equal to zero.

 __'byCorr'__ - the coefficient of correlation

-_controls_ - the point is "control".
+_controls_ : the point is "control".
 The maxima of correlation coefficient or minimum delta Powers among this LAC-CID-NetworkType-NetworkGen [0,1]

 _coeffs_ : coefficent of correlation[0,1] or deltaPower [0,....)